What I Packed for 3 Months in Europe - 40L Backpack

 I’ve been traveling almost full-time since I was a teenager.
 I’ve lived out of a suitcase or a backpack more times than I can count, and have learned many lessons on what it means to be prepared for anything.
 Despite being someone who loves fashion and has a pretty bad shopping habit (there’s no such thing as too many pairs of pumps, pretty dresses, or notebooks!), I’ve also learned how unbelievably freeing when you’re on the move and can carry your whole life in a single backpack.

 I have an obsession with packing.
-And very few things irk me more than trying to see new places than having to drag multiple pieces of luggage along the way.
+And very few things irk me more than trying to see new places and having to drag multiple pieces of luggage along the way.
 Just no. That sounds like a great way to ruin a trip.

 I’ve given a lot of thought to this subject and am constantly adjusting and making iterations along the way.
 My goal with this packing list is to balance having a life with hobbies, work, and goals alongside ultra-light packing and being on the move full-time with no set itinerary for the foreseeable future.